A Guide to Regression Analysis with Time Series Data

 Regression is a statistical technique you use to explore and model the relationship between a dependent variable (the response variable) and one or more independent variables (the predictor or explanatory variables).

 Regression analysis involves estimating the coefficients of the regression equation, which describe the relationship between the independent and dependent variables.
-There are different regression models, including linear regression, logistic regression, and polynomial regression.
+There are several regression models, including linear, logistic, and polynomial regression.
+In each type, you’re trying to find the best-fit line or curve representing the variables’ relationship.

 Can you run a regression on time series data?